for Cranial Cruciate Ligament Repair in Dogs

 https://veterinarypartner.vin.com/default.aspx?pid=19239&id=6127944

 Home care and rehabilitation helps dogs recover safely and successfully after the TPLO surgery.
 Below is a link to simple "to follow guides" for postoperative care.
+These guidelines offer informative step-by-step instructions to recovery and are now internationally recognized as the standard in post-surgery client education.

 Here is a link to the home therapy guidelines: